Articles

 • for e-commerce websites, it can be a visual presentation of bestselling and/or exclusive items, for example, specific books, toys, clothing, equipment, etc.

-The solution which of the mentioned points are going to be included and how they are going to be spread on the layout should depend on the goals set for the website and the research of the target audience.
+The solution, which of the mentioned points are going to be included and how they are going to be spread on the layout, should depend on the goals set for the website and the research of the target audience.

 online-bookshop-design-animation-tubik

-8. Apply high-quality images giving the message
+8. Apply high-quality images to give the message

-— photos: theme photos creating the appropriate mood and setting the message, demonstration photos, photos of the items, title photos for blog articles and pages of special offers, etc.
+• photos: theme photos creating the appropriate mood and setting the message, demonstration photos, photos of the items, title photos for blog articles and pages of special offers, etc.

-— icons: these are small but meaningful pictograms that are informative and support data exchange between the informer and addressee.
-Icons play a key role in providing clear and intuitive navigation, but they should be checked on proper clarity and the absence of double meanings.
+• icons: these are small but meaningful pictograms that are informative and support data exchange between the informer and addressee.
+Icons play a key role in providing clear and intuitive navigation, but they should be checked on proper clarity and the absence of double meanings

-— mascots: images, usually personified, representing the brand, product, or service identity.
+• mascots: images, usually personified, representing the brand, product, or service identity

-— visual identity elements: various visual signs of branding like logos, custom lettering for brand name and/or slogan, etc.
+• visual identity elements: various visual signs of branding like logos, custom lettering for brand name and/or slogan, etc.

 web_site_flowers_shop_product_page